The Algarve, Portugal Food Bucket List

 Algarvian style Cuttlefish

-Another staple dish in the Algarve, this dish is usually prepared with garlic, olive oil, peppers, and a splash of white wine.
-The cuttlefish could be prepared in a soup or fried.
+Another staple dish in the Algarve, chefs usually prepare this dish with garlic, olive oil, peppers, and a splash of white wine.
+They cook the cuttlefish either in a soup or by frying it.

 Cataplana de Peixe e Marisco (Cataplana of Fish and Seafood)